simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

 Google Analytics is the default web analytics tool for the majority of the internet.
 80% of the websites using an analytics tool are using Google Analytics.
 It's a free and very powerful tool that tracks every move of every website visitor.

-In terms of data insights, Google Analytics is the number one in the web analytics market.
-However, with respect to privacy it faces a lot of issues.
+Google Analytics is the number one in the web analytics market in terms of data insights.
+However, concerning privacy, it faces a lot of issues.
 Therefore, the market for Google Analytics alternatives is growing.

-Like our last comparision article, we'll compare the same four alternatives we believe are worth looking into:
+Like our last comparison article, we'll compare the same four alternatives we believe are worth looking into:
 - [Simple Analytics](https://simpleanalytics.com/)
 - [Plausible](https://plausible.io/)
 - [Matomo](https://matomo.org/)